MinhTamPhan/coding-challenges/solution.md

 1. **System Design Document**:
  - **Architecture Diagram**:
 ![Architecture Diagram](image.png)
-  Create an architecture diagram illustrating how different components of the system interact.
-This should include all components required for the feature, including the server, client applications, database, and any external services.

 - **Component Description**:
     - Client side: include Browser or Mobile app interact with system throw API gateway.